rossgoodwin/followcreatives/README.md

     $ python main.py

 You will then be prompted to enter your Twitter screenname followed by four other Twitter screennames.
-Creative individuals from each entered screennames' Twitter friends will be followed, with 15 minute breaks to account for API rate limiting.
+Creative individuals from entered screennames' Twitter friends will be followed, with 15 minute breaks to account for API rate limiting.